 Synergistic Effects of Combining the Two Substances

-• Increased heart rate and changes in blood pressure.
-Together, alcohol and marijuana can cause more erratic changes in circulatory function.
+- Increased heart rate and changes in blood pressure.
+There is the fact that alcohol along with marijuana can result in even more unpredictable changes to circulation.

 In summary, simultaneously using alcohol and marijuana results in amplified synergistic effects due to their combined influence on brain function.
 This increases risks and harms to both mental and physical health and safety.